-19. Managing waste may have a cost, but some of the waste may be suitable for reuse and resale and thus generate revenues.
-Examples may include equipment or parts of equipment that are still useable and can be sold or tyres that are suitable for direct reuse or retreading.
+18. Managing waste may have a cost, but some of the waste may generate revenues.
+Examples may include equipment or parts of equipment that are still useable and can be sold or tyres that are suitable for direct reuse or re-treading.
 In other cases, materials that are collected separately for recycling can be sold as commodities and generate revenue.
-In the case where waste is incinerated for energy recovery, this may generate revenues from the sale of energy.
+In the case where waste is incinerated for energy recovery, this may generate revenues from the incineration gate fee and from the sale of energy.
 These revenues can be used to cover (part of) the costs of collection and management of the residual wastes.